 “[When I took over at Marie Claire] I had the opportunity to make my own schedule a bit more, which was, again, something I always try and tell women who are anxious about taking on more responsibility when they have children that, if you can create your own schedule, if you are in control of your schedule, that’s one of the most important things that helps with children.”

 Other executives agree with Coles about the importance of a malleable schedule.
 Weebly CFO Kim Jabal previously told Business Insider that flexibility is integral to work-life balance.
-“Rigid work hours and work location make it much more challenging,” she said.
+“Rigid work hours and work location make it much more challenging,” she said, emphasizing the importance of supporting working parents.

 Jabal’s personal schedule is “home an hour in the morning, get kids to school, work in the office 9 a.m. to 5 p.m., have dinner with kids, work three hours at night.”

-Parents, if you’re yearning for a job that can easily accommodate your family responsibilities, take a look at this list of the best jobs for parents.
+Parents, if you’re yearning for a job that can easily accommodate your family responsibilities, take a look at this list of the best jobs for working parents.
 If you’re looking for a well-paying, low-stress job with plenty of flexibility, look no further.
-We’ve compiled a list of 10 great options.
+We’ve compiled a list of 10 great options for parents working.

 “It’s important to be realistic about what you can and can’t do at any one time,” Coles said.
 “Doesn’t mean you can’t go back to it at a later stage, and at some point, I would love to set off across the country again with a notebook and a pen and that’s all.
 But I’m not quite there yet, and also I’m rather seduced by the glorious office I have at Hearst Tower.”